Faculty Leadership Development

 - Enabling Others to Act: Build and motivate your team by developing high levels of trust

 - Encouraging the Heart: Explore different types of empathy, and learn critical listening skills as a means for building stronger communication within your team

 Additionally, you will also have the opportunity to receive feedback from peers within your cohort and from your expert instructor, which will help you define and inform your leadership goals.
 Our expert instructor will anchor the concepts in the higher education landscape so that you’ll walk away with a tailored action plan that identifies areas in which to focus your efforts.

 Ground your leadership in your personal and professional values, and take your management skills to the next level.

 Department Chair Leadership Development

 The Center for Faculty Advancement in collaboration with Academic Impressions offers leadership development workshops for Department Chairs and other higher education leaders.
-During Spring 2021, department chairs will have the opportunity to participate in Group Coaching Circles that will enhance and develop leadership skills.
+During Fall 2021, department chairs will have the opportunity to participate in Group Coaching Circle that will enhance and develop leadership skills.

-Group Coaching Circles are small online groups of 6-8 department chairs, designed to build a sense of community across schools or units.
+Group Coaching Circle is small online group of 6-8 department chairs, designed to build a sense of community across schools or units.
 By being part of a group coaching circle, department chairs will learn from each other, get meaningful support, adopt new tools and strategies, share resources, and build opportunities for cross-school/unit collaboration.

-Group coaching circles are facilitated by an expert coach who has extensive leadership experience in higher education and facilitating online group conversations.
+Group coaching circle is facilitated by an expert coach who has extensive leadership experience in higher education and facilitating online group conversations.
 Together with the coach/facilitator, the coaching circle co-creates the agenda and decides on topics most relevant to the group’s specific needs.
-The coaching circles meet six times every 2-3 weeks for a 60-minute virtual session over Zoom and are offered during Spring 2021.
+The coaching circle meets six times, over Zoom, on Fridays beginning October 15, 2021 and ending on December 10, 2021 from 10 a.m. - 11 a.m.

 10:00 a.m. - 11:00 a.m.
 EST